KonnorRogers/snowpacker/README.md

 ## How is Snowpacker different?

+Snowpacker is unbundled during development to eliminate compilation times and then is bundled in the final build process due to waterfall network requests that still cause some issues in production.

 Snowpacker uses the native ESM module spec.
 ESM Modules are fast, lightweight, and natively supported by all newer browsers ("evergreen browsers") For more reading on ESM modules, check out this link:

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-Snowpacker is also unbundled during development to eliminate compilation times and then is bundled in the final build process due to waterfall network requests that still cause some issues in production.

 ## Installation